 There are many rituals you can partake in to celebrate Samhain.
 Here are just a few ideas (and none of them involve life sacrifice):

-If you’re new to the pagan tradition and don’t have a permanent altar in place, you can easily set up a table to leave in place for the three days prior to Samhain.
+If you’re new to the pagan tradition and don’t have a permanent altar in place, you can easily set up a table to leave in place for the three days before Samhain.
 Decorate the altar with symbols of late fall, such as:

 • Skulls, skeletons, grave rubbings, ghosts

-• Harvest food such as pumpkins, squash, root vegetables
+• Harvest food such as pumpkins, squash, turnips, root vegetables

 • Nuts and berries, dark breads

 • A cornucopia filled with an abundance of fruit and veggies

 A Dumb Supper is a silent meal traditionally held on the night of Samhain.
 During this ritual, participants set a place at the table for deceased loved ones, leaving an empty chair and serving their favorite foods.
 The supper is conducted mostly in silence as a way to invite and commune with the spirits of the departed, allowing them to partake in the meal and share their presence during this spiritually significant time.

 Start by preparing a meal for the family, deceased loved one(s), and your pagan deity, focusing on fruits, vegetables, and wild game meat if available.
 Include a loaf of dark bread like rye or pumpernickel and a cup of apple cider or wine.
 Set the dinner table with candles and a fall centerpiece, and put all the food on the table at once.
 Don’t forget to reserve a spot for the deceased and pagan deity, so consider the dinner table a sacred space.